drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 centralizing to a certain degree, every participant loses part of their influence as this power is given to some centralized entity.
 Nevertheless, this entity can make and execute decisions faster as the process is more streamlined.

+{{< image-svg
+  src="direct-democracy.excalidraw.svg"
+  alt="Direct Democracy"
+  caption="Direct Democracy: In a direct democracy the people vote directly on all relevant decisions.
+As we can see, this does not scale well in the real world." >}}

 When setting up a new system, one must find an appropriate balance between scalability and security: